rawansameh/Social-Media-Platform/README.md

 	Functionality: Retrieve a posts by its ID using viewpostdto.ts

 # 6. User & Post Interaction
-Files
+Files:

-user.service.ts, user.controller.ts, postservice.ts, postcontroller.ts
+user.service.ts, user.controller.ts, postservice.ts, postcontroller.ts:

-Description
+Description:

 Developing functionalities for user & Post interaction.
 This stage encompasses users following and unfollowing each other, user liking and unliking each other's posts, and viewing likes on a post.
 APIs created in this stage in both postcontroller.ts and usercontroller.ts
 1. Follow User